blakeruprecht/blakeruprecht.github.io/content/_index.md

 - Batted .625 in major league research
 - Once offered demigod status, refused it for the mortality

+## About this website
+I built this site using Hugo (a static-site generator) and Github Pages (a free website host).
+I built my own theme using HTML/CSS to learn the basics of web design and more importantly, SEO optimization.
+So far, this site is blazing fast (~1s load times), mobile enabled, accessible, technically optimized for search, and on-page optimized for search.
+The next step is keyword research to create useful content and eventually build links to be 100% SEO.

 ## Contact
 Email me at BlakeCRuprecht[at]gmail[dot]com to chat, or find me on the socials below.